 The Rowing Playbook: Four Rules Every Operator Should Know

-Leadership frameworks are not invented in boardrooms.
+Leadership frameworks aren’t invented in boardrooms.
 I learned mine at 5 AM on the Schuylkill River.

 While my classmates slept, I was learning how rhythm, feedback, and shared struggle compound into performance.

-Rowing showed me that what moves a boat forward under pressure is the same discipline that drives organizations through growth and chaos.
-Here are the four rules every operator should know.
+Rowing taught me what every operator eventually realizes: what moves a boat forward under pressure is the same discipline that drives organizations through growth and chaos.

 My Leadership Manifesto: